JayPinn-96/GreSQL-pgAdmin4-science_class-/README.md

 - I also produced a stacked stepped area chart for weekday and user type (being one-time users or a subscriber),
 - The final graph I created was a scatter plot which plottd the age of the riders and the length of the trip,

-## Short analysis of science, maths and english marks in a classroom using PostgreSQL :open_book:
+## Short analysis of science, maths and english marks in a classroom using PostgreSQL :open_book: 1 Project Portfolio Science class.sql
 - Description of the steps taken in the project document,

 ## Analysis of product, customer and sales of a US supermarket using PostgreSQL :chair: Project Portfolio US Supermarket.sql / Line chart comparing plotting total sales on months.png